dirtyhenry/tech-articles/_posts/2014-03-19-simulating-protected-modifier-with-objective-c.md

 category: blog
 ---

-# Simulating protected properties and selectors in Objective-C

 There's no `protected` modifier in Objective-C. In a sense, we should be grateful that Objective-C is not Java.
 On the other hand, sometimes it can suck.
 What's the best way to deal with it?
 Let's simulate protection!
 {: .lead}